 Spicy Fire Cider Recipe

-- Place onion, garlic, ginger, and echinacea root in a quart size mason jar.
+- Place onion, garlic, ginger, and echinacea root, organge, and jalapeño if using in a quart size mason jar.
+Make sure garlic is at the bottom and completely submerged.

-- Add enough apple cider vinegar to cover the herbs.
+- Add enough apple cider vinegar to cover the ingredients.
+Use a fermentation weight to make sure all ingredients are below the liquid level.

 - Cap tightly and leave in the jar for 2-3 weeks, preferably in a sunny or slightly warm place.